WITH Melanie Ryan

 I graduated from Rollins College with my B.A Degree in Environmental Studies and especially seek out people and projects for environmental impact and material solutions; even in the city-dwelling environments I'm often in.

 I also co-founded a design studio called OPEN for humans, with my architect partner Todd Sussman, which we work on smaller scale/independent projects.
 Here is a link to his professional portfolio.
 With our studio together, we focus on more artful site specific-design, competitions, objects and spatial installations.
-We also designed and built our home together, located in Echo Park, aptly named VEER House.
+We also designed and built our home together, located in Echo Park, nicknamed; The Jungle Gym House.

 Architecturally Speaking - on networking and business development